SFDO-Tooling/CumulusCI/docs/env-var-reference.md

 ## `SFDX_ORG_CREATE_ARGS`

-Extra arguments passed to `sfdx force:org:create`.
+Extra arguments passed to `sf org create scratch`.
 Can be used to pass key-value pairs.